 The application procedure is given below.
-Applicants will be notified about decisions, including interview schedules if needed, in late March, by email.
+Applicants will be notified about decisions, including interview schedules if needed, in early March, by email.
 Final decisions will be made by the end of March.

 - Program lasts from June 27th to August 5th.

 - Introduction to Thai law at Thammasat University Faculty of Law in Bangkok.

 - Six weeks of work at an international law office in Bangkok.

 - Support grant from the East Asian Legal Studies Center to defray the costs of travel.
 Internships sometimes pay either a small salary, or pay for accommodations in Bangkok.

 - 1Ls and 2Ls at the University of Wisconsin Law School are eligible.

 - You do not need to speak Thai and you do not need previous travel experience to apply for this program.

 - Three to four J.D. students will be selected to participate.